ColoradoStark/caddy-ssl-multisite/other-tools/wayback/README.md

 # Dockerfile to build - Wayback Machine Downloader for Ubuntu
 #### Original Repository Link https://github.com/hartator/wayback-machine-downloader

-Download an entire website from the Internet Archive Wayback Machine.
+This program will download an entire website from the Internet Archive Wayback Machine, and strip out all Internet Archive, tags, data, URLs, etc.

 ## Using the Docker image